 Xin Yang Mao Jian Green Tea

 Xin Yang Mao Jian comes from Xinyang, Henan province.
-This tea was exceptionally revered during the Qing Dynasty and still holds a special space in tea drinkers' hearts.
+This tea was exceptionally revered during the Qing Dynasty and still holds a special place in tea drinkers' hearts.

 -